-Additionally, because this rule does not meet the definition of a significant regulatory action, it does not trigger the requirements of Executive Order 13771.
-See OMB's Memorandum on “Interim Guidance Implementing Section 2 of the Executive Order of January 30, 2017, Titled `Reducing Regulation and Controlling Regulatory Costs' ” (February 2, 2017).
+Additionally, because this rule does not meet the definition of a significant regulatory action it does not trigger the requirements of Executive Order 13771.
+See OMB's Memorandum titled “Interim Guidance Implementing Section 2 of the Executive Order of January 30, 2017 titled `Reducing Regulation and Controlling Regulatory Costs'” (February 2, 2017).

 This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 This rule is not intended to have retroactive effect.
 This rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.
 There are no administrative proceedings that must be exhausted before parties may file suit in court challenging this rule.